 What constitutes a workplace right for the purpose of an adverse action claim?

-The slightly bizarre conflict in the Federal Court about what constitutes a workplace right for the purpose of adverse action cases is no better illustrated than in the following irreconcilable decisions of two judges of the Federal Court, the first in December 2013 and the second in early May 2014.
+This is a very important legal issue, at the heart of the Fair Work Commission’s jurisdiction.
+The slightly bizarre conflict amongst the judges of the Federal Courts about what constitutes a workplace right for the purpose of adverse action cases is no better illustrated than in the following irreconcilable decisions of two judges of the Federal Court, the first in December 2013 and the second in early May 2014.

 In Daw v Schneider Electric (Australia) Pty Ltd 2013 FCCA 1341, Justice Jarrett held that a refusal to carry out assigned work due to it being unlawful under the Professional Engineers Act 2002 did not qualify as exercising a workplace right.
 The court held that the right to refuse the work may well be a right under the employee’s contract, presumably due to the implication into the contract of a term that an employee cannot be directed to perform an unlawful act, but it was not a right which arose under “any other law of the Commonwealth…that regulates the relationships between employers and employees”.